 - the nature and complexity of the business

-- nature and conditions of the entity’s internal controls and its financial systems, and
+- nature and conditions of the entity’s internal controls and its financial systems

 - the technology used during preparation.

+Well structured and complete working papers are essential to support and validate the financial statements.
 Standardising the form and organisation of working papers is likely to improve the efficiency with which the financial statements are prepared and reviewed.
 Standardisation facilitates the delegation or allocation of work while, at the same time, providing a means to control its quality.
-At a minimum, working papers should include:

 A lead schedule is a summary schedule that serves as a systematic means of providing assurance to management that: